How to Restore Your PC After a Windows Reset

 How to Use System Restore

-3. Choose a restore point dated before your problem started.
+3. Select a restore point from before the issue began

-4. Follow the prompts to revert your system.
-Your PC will restart during the process.
+4. Follow the prompts to restore your system

-Note: System Restore does not remove your personal files but may uninstall recently added programs or drivers.
+Note: System Restore does not affect personal files but may remove recently installed apps or drivers.